How the Internet of Things will change the contact centre | Connect

 IoT is nothing new but the number of devices and people using them has grown tremendously in recent years.
 It means new habits are being formed as voice-led interactions are something consumers are now comfortable with.

-As more IoT devices become connected, users are looking for easier ways to control them.
+As more IoT (Internet of Things) devices become connected, users are looking for easier ways to control them.
 Voice controlled interactions are generally quicker than smartphone apps.

 How is IoT affecting businesses?